-As has been pointed out the authority of Confessions is proximate.
-If the primary authority rests in the Scripture it follows that the authority of Confessions or other statements made by people has to do with the relation of those statements to the Scripture.
+As has been pointed out, the authority of confessions is proximate.
+If the primary authority rests in the Scripture it follows that the authority of the Confessions or other statements made by men has to do with the relation of those statements to the Scripture.
 In other words confessional authority is predicated on the Confession being a faithful reflection and interpretation of the Scripture and principally of the Gospel as the center of Scripture.
 For Luther this was a cardinal issue.
 He was to insist on the authority of Creeds and Confessions over against the Anabaptists and the enthusiasts.
-However, he did so not because credal statements were issued by the authoritative voice of the church, but because such statements were in consonance with the Scripture.
+However, he did so not because credal statements were issued by the authoritative voice of the church, but because such statements were in agreement with the Scripture.
+Thus, on the matter of the authority of tradition in the Church, Luther maintained the position that the consensus of the Church in a doctrine or action is binding insofar as it is not contrary to Scripture.
+On this latter point Luther understood the Scripture not in a Biblicist sense, but in terms of the Gospel which is its center.